dubiousnate/mints-awesome-server/index_code.md

 ---

 ## ⚙️ Step 2: Create a Custom Profile Using the Share Code
-*This automatically adds Mint’s Awesome Modpack to your app.*
+*This automatically adds Mint’s Merry Realms Modpack to your app.*

 1. In the top-right corner of the CurseForge Minecraft screen, click **“Create Custom Profile.”**
 2. In the pop-up window, click the **“Import”** or **“Share Code”** tab (depending on your app version).